-Students will learn advanced career planning practices and demonstrate skills and competencies in externship assignments.
-Students must be making Satisfactory Academic Progress in order to remain eligible for the externship program and must complete and submit regular externship employer evaluations.
-The instructor may terminate industry work experiences at any time if students do not adhere to the requirements of the externship program or fail to follow school procedures and policies.
+Students will learn advanced career planning practices and demonstrate skills and competencies in externship assignments by electing an externship option pending instructor approval.
+Students must have a "C+" or better in current coursework, must not be under any type of probationary contract, and must complete and submit a regular lab work experience employer evaluation.
+The instructor may terminate industry work experiences at any time if students do not adhere to these requirements.

-The Medical Coding & Reimbursement Program is six months in length.
-The student will earn 45 credit hours (672 clock hours).
+The Medical Office Administration & Coding Program is 18 months in length.
+The student will earn 139 credit hours which are 2,016 clock hours.
 Tuition is payable on a quarterly basis.
-There are two quarters in six months.
+There are four quarters in an academic year.